Providence Eye & Laser Specialists sat down with Founder and LASIK eye surgeon Dr. Mozayeni to discuss how LASIK eye surgery is both art and science.

 Dr. Mozayeni: Honestly, I would tell them to look for exactly what we provide.
 We treat every patient as if they are a member of our family.
 That starts with the initial phone call, all the way to medical/surgical recommendations, to easing fear and nerves.
 I would tell my family to always do their research.

-1. Look for a surgeon who specializes in LASIK and has done a large number (thousands) of LASIK procedures.
+1. Look for a surgeon who specializes in LASIK.
 This does not have to be the biggest or busiest guy in town.

 2. Look at what kind of LASIK technology is being used.
 In this day in age, at a minimum, it should be all laser.
 Blade LASIK is really archaic at this point in time.
 If the lasers have been FDA-approved in the past several years, then that is a good sign.
 The follow-up question concerns how long the LASIK eye surgeon has been using the technology.
 And finally, make sure your procedure will be performed with that specific technology.
 Some LASIK practices have more than one technology, and they may boast about one, but come to find out, your procedure would be performed using something different.

 3. Visit the practice(s) you are considering.
 This is your chance to “interview” the practice and the LASIK eye surgeon to see if they provide the level of care you are looking for.
-For example, I meet with every single patient who comes to our office for a LASIK consultation.
-I examine them, give them my recommendation (about 20% of the time that recommendation is to not have LASIK), explain my recommendation, and answer any and all questions they have.
+For example, Dr. Nunnery and I meet with every single patient who comes to our office for a LASIK consultation.
+We examine them, give them our recommendation (about 20% of the time that recommendation is to not have LASIK), explain our recommendation, and answer any and all questions they have.
 There are many LASIK practices where you never meet the surgeon during your consultation.
 Some practices even fly their independent surgeon into town on the day of surgery only.

-If you have been thinking about LASIK and you are wondering if you are a good candidate for LASIK call Providence Eye & Laser Specialists to schedule your complimentary consultation with Dr. Mozayeni.
+If you have been thinking about LASIK and you are wondering if you are a good candidate for LASIK call Providence Eye & Laser Specialists to schedule your complimentary consultation..